xzhaos/VSCodeExplainer/README.md

 - You have trouble understanding an open-source project.
 - Or Maybe you just copied the code from Stack Overflow or some other site, and you don't understand what you've just written.
-- You can also write comments to let AI generate your code
-- You can also tell AI to generate the code you want using the input box.
+- You can also tell AI to generate the code you want by selecting comment (instruction) in the code.

 ## HOW TO USE!?